 The Unity Editor allows you to configure a Splash Screen for your project.
-The level to which you can customize the Unity Splash Screen depends on your Unity license; depending on which licence you have, you can disable the Unity Splash Screen entirely, disable the Unity logo, and add your own logos, among other options.
+The level to which you can customize the Unity Splash Screen depends on your Unity subscription; depending on whehether you have Unity Personal, Unity Plus or Unity Pro, you can disable the Unity Splash Screen entirely, disable the Unity logo, and add your own logos, among other options.

 You can also make your own introductory screens or animations to introduce your Project in your first SceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

 See in Glossary, using the Unity UI System.
-These can be in addition to or instead of using the Unity Splash Screen, depending on your license.
+These can be in addition to or instead of using the Unity Splash Screen, depending on your subscription.

 The Unity Splash Screen is uniform across all platforms.
 It displays promptly, displaying while the first Scene loads asynchronously in the background.
 This is different to your own introductory screens or animations which can take time to appear; this is due to Unity having to load the entire engine and first Scene before displaying them.

-The Unity Pro Edition and Plus Editions licenses have no limitations to customisation of the Unity Splash Screen.
+The Unity Pro and Plus subscriptions have no limitations to customisation of the Unity Splash Screen.

-The Unity Personal Edition license has the following limitations:
+The Unity Personal subscription has the following limitations:

-To access the Unity Splash Screen settings, go to Edit > Project SettingsA broad collection of settings which allow you to configure how Physics, Audio, Networking, Graphics, Input and many other areas of your project behave.
+To access the Unity Splash Screen settings, open Edit > Project SettingsA broad collection of settings which allow you to configure how Physics, Audio, Networking, Graphics, Input and many other areas of your Project behave.
 More info